2025 NFL draft: Resolution JC-2A picks

 Resolution JC-2A, enacted by the NFL in November 2020, rewards teams for developing minority candidates for head coach and/or general manager positions.
 The resolution rewards teams whose minority candidates are hired away for one of those positions by awarding compensatory draft picks.
 These draft picks are at the end of the third round, after standard compensatory picks; if multiple teams qualify, they are awarded by draft order in the first round.
 These picks are in addition to the standard 32 compensatory picks.
-Three picks were awarded for the 2025 draft pursuant to the resolution.
+Three picks were awarded for the 2025 draft pursuant to the resolution, to San Francisco, Denver and Minnesota.
+(Note: San Francisco received a third-round selection (100th overall) as compensation for Houston hiring defensive coordinator DeMeco Ryans as head coach.)
+(Note: The LA Rams received a third-round selection (101st overall) as compensation for Atlanta hiring defensive coordinator Raheem Morris as head coach.)
+(Note: Detroit received a third-round selection (102nd overall) as compensation for the NY Jets hiring defensive coordinator Aaron Glenn as head coach.)

 Prank call controversy

 During the draft, some prospects received prank calls from people pretending to be NFL front office staff.
-Shedeur Sanders was the most notable prospect to receive a prank call when on day two of the draft, Jax Ulbrich, the son of Atlanta Falcons defensive coordinator Jeff Ulbrich, and another person pretended to be calling on behalf of New Orleans Saints.
+Shedeur Sanders was the most notable prospect to receive a prank call when on day two of the draft, Jax Ulbrich, the son of Atlanta Falcons defensive coordinator Jeff Ulbrich, and another person pretended to call on behalf of New Orleans Saints.
 Sydney Schoen, the daughter of New York Giants general manager Joe Schoen, had previously been accused.
 After the draft, Jax and the Falcons issued an apology to Sanders and his family.
 Other prospects, including Abdul Carter, Tyler Warren, Mason Graham, Josh Conerly Jr., Kyle McCord, and Chase Lundt, also received calls from unrelated pranksters.